SujanMishra/WebNLP/README.md

 ## Introduction

-This project is a work in progress, with updates coming as I continue coding.
+This project is a work in progress, with updates coming as I continue .

 ## Main Ideas